 By definition, severe driving will wear brakes faster and contaminants will get into the engine oil and other fluids sooner.
 Extreme heat and cold cause fluids to break down at a faster rate, requiring fluid exchanges.
 Consumers are confused by the two types of maintenance schedules and, as a result, are failing to service their vehicles appropriately.

 There are several benefits to following shorter service intervals.
 The most important benefits are:

 - Preventative Maintenance.
 When consumers visit their service center for frequent service, inspections are also conducted at that time.
 Inspections allow vehicle owners to catch minor repairs before they become costly repairs.

 - Fluid Exchange.
 Many fluid manufacturers offer superior fluids as compared to what comes from the factory.
 The upgraded fluids also may come with an additional warranty for your vehicle.
 Learn more about MOC Products Vehicle Protection Plan.

 - Longer Vehicle Life.
 There is an undeniable correlation between vehicles that receive regular servicing and those that do not.
 Simply stated, if you want your vehicle to meet or exceed the average number of years on the road, schedule regular servicing.

 Recommendations for Automotive Service Centers

 Encouraging vehicle owners to schedule regular service appointments will require service centers to educate their customers.
 Customers want to trust the manufacturer of their vehicle.
-Help them to determine whether they are a “regular” or “severe” driver and suggest a service schedule that suits their unique driving habits.
+Help them to determine whether they are a “normal” or “severe” driver and suggest a service schedule that suits their unique driving habits.
 Explain the benefits of fluid exchange services and offer accompanying chemical manufacturer warranties.
 Consumers generally want their vehicles to last and they rely on service centers to help them achieve that objective.